reachingDef/reveal.js/slides.md

 * instrumentation still takes place in bench process
 * no deeper insight possible (IO ?)
 * compare handshake and read and write latency
+* however: time used to transmit logs captured

 --